OgulcanCelik/claudify/README.md

 ## Contributing

-Got ideas to make TextToTrack even more harmonious?
+Got ideas to make Claudify even more harmonious?
 Feel free to contribute!
 Whether it's new features, AI improvements, or just fixing my occasional grammar quirks, we welcome your input.

 ## Acknowledgements